victorlucachi/victorlucachi.github.io/projects/void40.md

 ## Description
 The VOID40 is a 3d printed 40% ortholinear keyboard, inspired by the [Planck](https://olkb.com/collections/planck).

-Just as the Planck, the VOID40 has a 12x4 ortholinear layout and aims at delivering the same typing experience and ergonomics, but at a much lower cost.
+Just like the Planck, the VOID40 has a 12x4 ortholinear layout and aims at delivering the same typing experience and ergonomics, but at a much lower cost.

 The entire case is 3d printed and the switches are handwired into a matrix that uses an Arduino Pro Micro, based on the ATmega32u4 microcontroller, to run QMK, the feature rich, open source firmware, that powers many if not most hobby and enthusiast grade mechanical keyboards nowadays.